I've been a KISS fan since '77, seen them live numerous times (in and out of makeup), and I'm a veteran of the KISS Expo/Convention scene.

 A Titanic Team Up Years in the Making!

-Back in 2015, KISS seemed to be on a mission to induct a new generation of the world into the KISS Army.
+In 2015, KISS seemed to be on a mission to induct a new generation into the KISS Army.
 They went after the Japanese youth market by teaming up with the massively popular "J-Pop" group Momoiro Clover Z for a successful single ("Yumeno Ukiyoni Saitemina," a.k.a.
 "Samurai Son"), and when they returned home, they introduced themselves to America's kids by teaming up with one of their idols - cartoon legend Scooby Doo!
 The 24th (!) full length feature in the long running series of Scooby-Doo direct-to-video movies, Scooby-Doo! and KISS: Rock and Roll Mystery, was released in July 2015.

 What took them so long?